Find Poster & Large Format Printing

 - Poster will be cut-to-size (with some white space remaining) and packed in a clear plastic sleeve

 Need help submitting?
 Follow these step-by-step instructions for filling out the submission form.

 Print to “Poster Follow Me” from a Sites Windows Computer, such as the computers found in the FIshbowl.

 Visit the Poster Release Page.
 From here you can delete or preview your print job(s), review the total cost, size dimensions, and view a print preview of the desired output.

 Once you are ready to release the poster, you can select “Release” from the preview screen and choose your desired Poster Printer.

-If you are having trouble and/or would like assistance, please talk to Tech Consulting staff at the Angell Hall “Fishbowl” Computing Site and they would be happy to walk you through the process.
-They are always available during business hours at the Fishbowl or either Computer Showcase location.
+If you are having trouble and/or would like assistance, please talk to Tech Consulting staff, located in the central hub at the Angell Hall "Fishbowl" Computing Site.
+They would be happy to walk you through the process and are always available during business hours at the Fishbowl or Tech Shop location.